China’s property giant Evergrande ordered to liquidate as debt talks fail

 Russia-Ukraine war: List of key events, day 704

 “It would be a situation where the court says enough is enough,” Judge Linda Chan said.

 “I consider that it is appropriate for the court to make a winding up order against the company, and I so order.”

+The ruling follows 18 months of legal wrangling after creditor Top Shine, in 2022, filed a petition to wind up the developer in a bid to recoup its losses.

-Evergrande had been granted a brief reprieve in December after arguing it was seeking to refine its restructuring plan.
+Evergrande, the world’s most indebted developer, had been granted a brief reprieve in December after arguing it needed time to refine its restructuring plan.

-Evergrande, the world’s most indebted developer, sent shockwaves through China’s vital property sector when it defaulted on its debt in 2021 following a crackdown by authorities on excessive lending.
+Chan said the court had in December “made it very clear it expected to see a fully formulated and viable proposal”.

+Evergrande’s lawyer Jose-Antonio Maurellet defended the revised plan and denied that the developer had acted in bad faith.